IBM-Cloud/vpc-api-samples/Go/src/README.md

-Installation: Install go
+Installation instructions:
+Follow these steps to get this Go workspace up and running.

 Setup:

+1. Follow the instruction to install Go - https://golang.org/doc/install

-1. Set the GOPATH for this workspace export GOPATH={workspace}/Go export PATH=$PATH:$GOPATH/bin cd $GOPATH/src/main
+2. Set the GOPATH for this workspace export GOPATH={your_workspace}/Go export PATH=$PATH:$GOPATH/bin cd $GOPATH/src/main

-2. Build and install
+3. Build and install
     go install

-3. Execution
+4. Execution
     go run main